elixir-nx/nx/nx/README.md

 For Python developers, `Nx` packages features from [`Numpy`](https://numpy.org/), [`JAX`](https://github.com/google/jax), [HuggingFace Pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines), and TorchServing/TensorServing, but packaged into a single unified library and developer experience.

 See [the Nx organization on GitHub](https://github.com/elixir-nx) to learn about other Numerical Elixir projects.
+For signal processing and general (non-batched N-D) convolution, see [`NxSignal`](https://github.com/elixir-nx/nx_signal).

 ## Community